tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:day is bdq:Empty; AMENDED the value of dwc:day if the value is unambiguously interpreted as an integer between 1 and 31 inclusive; otherwise NOT_AMENDED</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:day is bdqval:Empty; AMENDED the value of dwc:day if the value is unambiguously interpreted as an integer between 1 and 31 inclusive; otherwise NOT_AMENDED</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>